Lectures on LHC Physics: LHC phenomenology

 Starting with the \underline{Higgs tagger} we search for jets which include two bottom quarks coming from a massive Higgs boson with $m_H \gtrsim 120$~GeV.
 First, we run the C/A algorithm over the event, choosing a large geometric size $R=1.2$ estimated to cover

 in terms of the transverse momentum of the boosted Higgs and the momentum fractions $z$ and $1-z$ of the two bottom jets.

-This \underline{fat jet} we then uncluster again, searching for a drop in jet mass indicating the decay of the massive Higgs to two essentially massless quarks.
-The iterative unclustering we start by undoing the last clustering of the jet $j$, giving two subjets $j_1,j_2$ ordered such that $m_{j_1} > m_{j_2}$.
-If the mass drop criterion $m_{j_1}> 0.8~m_j$ is fulfilled, \ie $j_2$ is soft enough to come from the underlying event or soft or collinear QCD emission, we discard $j_2$ and keep $j_1$, otherwise we keep both $j_1$ and $j_2$; each subjet $j_i$ that is kept we further decompose recursively until it reaches some minimum value, \eg $m_{j_i} < 30$~GeV ensuring it does not involve heavy states.
+We then uncluster again this \underline{fat jet} , searching for a drop in jet mass indicating the decay of the massive Higgs to two essentially massless quarks.
+The iterative unclustering we start by undoing the last clustering of the jet $j$, giving us two subjets $j_1,j_2$ ordered such that $m_{j_1} > m_{j_2}$.
+If the mass drop between the original jet and its more massive splitting product is small, \ie $m_{j_1}> 0.8~m_j$, we conclude that $j_2$ is soft enough to come from the underlying event or soft--collinear QCD emission and discard $j_2$ while keeping $j_1$; otherwise we keep both $j_1$ and $j_2$; each surviving subjet $j_i$ we further decompose recursively until it reaches some minimum value, $m_{j_i} < 30$~GeV, ensuring it does not involve heavy states.
 This way we obtain a splitting pattern which should only include massive splittings and which for the Higgs jet uniquely identifies the $H \to b\bar{b}$ decay.
 Making use of the scalar nature of the Higgs boson we can add an additional requirement on the balance based on $\min(p_{T j_1}^2, p_{T j_2}^2) \Delta R_{j_1 j_2}^2$.
-Of course, all actual numbers in this selection are object to experimental scrutiny and can only be determined after testing the algorithm on LHC data.
+Of course, all actual numbers in this selection are subject to experimental scrutiny and can only be determined after testing the algorithm on LHC data.

 Experimentally, the goal of such a Higgs search is a distribution of the invariant mass of the bottom quarks which gives us a signal peak and side bins to estimate the background.
-However, applying jet algorithms with very large $R$ size makes us increasingly vulnerable to underlying event, pile-up, or even regular initial state radiation as described in Section~\ref{sec:qcd_splitting}.
-Therefore, we cannot simply use the mass of a set of constituents of the fat jet.
-Instead, we apply a filtering procedure looking at the same constituent with a higher resolution which can for example be $R_\text{filt} = \min(0.3, R_{b\bar b}/2)$.
-This filtering significantly reduces the $y$-$\phi$ surface area of the relevant constituents and thereby the destructive power of the underlying event and pile-up.
-The invariant mass we include in the histogram is the mass of the three hardest constituents, the two bottom quarks and possibly a radiated gluon.
+However, applying jet algorithms with very large $R$ size makes us increasingly vulnerable to underlying event, pile--up, or even regular initial--state radiation as described in Section~\ref{sec:qcd_splitting}.
+Therefore, we cannot simply use the mass of a set of fat jet constituents.
+Instead, we apply a \underline{filtering} procedure looking at the same constituent with a higher resolution which can for example be $R_\text{filt} = \min(0.3, R_{b\bar b}/2)$.
+This filtering significantly reduces the $y$-$\phi$ surface area of the relevant constituents and thereby the destructive power of the underlying event and pile--up.
+The invariant mass we include in the histogram is the mass of the three hardest filtered constituents, the two bottom quarks and possibly a radiated gluon.